ProgrammerDan/arionum-java/arionum-miner/README.md

 ##### For All:

 Take the defaults to run the pool, pointing at http://aropool.com , using your wallet address.
-If you take the defaults, the "stable" or "standard" miner will run, using cores / 4.
+If you take the defaults, the "standard" miner will run, using cores - 1.

 ##### For solo mining in Linux: